hpc-dr/day1hpc.github.io/content/english/parallelcluster.md

 <div class="row">
 <div class="col">

-Data is just is important as compute the modern HPC universe.
+Data is just is important as compute in the modern HPC universe.
 ParallelCluster helps you provision, manage, and use high-performance shared filesystems built securely on your choice of Amazon storage technologies.
 By default, your cluster's home directory is exported to all compute nodes from an [AWS Elastic Block Store](https://aws.amazon.com/ebs/) (EBS) volume.
-You can add additional shared filesystems built on [FSx for Lustre](https://aws.amazon.com/fsx/lustre/) (as well as [NetApp ONTAP](https://aws.amazon.com/fsx/netapp-ontap/) and [OpenZFS](https://aws.amazon.com/fsx/openzfs/)).
-If you choose FSx for Lustre, you can integrate with [Amazon S3](https://aws.amazon.com/s3/) and [Amazon File Cache](https://aws.amazon.com/filecache/) to manage data lifecycle, control costs, and integrate with on-premises storage.
+But you can add additional shared filesystems built on **[FSx for Lustre](https://aws.amazon.com/fsx/lustre/)** (as well as [NetApp ONTAP](https://aws.amazon.com/fsx/netapp-ontap/) and **[OpenZFS](https://aws.amazon.com/fsx/openzfs/)**).
+If you choose FSx for Lustre, you can integrate with [Amazon S3](https://aws.amazon.com/s3/) to manage data lifecycle, control costs.
+You can also use **[Amazon File Cache](https://aws.amazon.com/filecache/)** which places a Lustre-based cache in front of Amazon S3, or any NFSv3 filers you have including even your on-premise local storage.

 </div>
 <div class="col-2">{{< image src="/images/hpc/5-pc-ksp-storage-strap.png" class="img-float-center" >}}</div>